ibm-cloud-docs/log-analysis/tutorials/ubuntu.md

 # Managing Ubuntu logs with IBM Log Analysis with LogDNA
 {: #ubuntu}

-Use the IBM Log Analysis with LogDNA service to monitor and manage Ubuntu logs in a centralized logging system on the {{site.data.keyword.Bluemix}}.
+Use the IBM Log Analysis with LogDNA service to monitor and manage Ubuntu logs in a centralized logging system on the {{site.data.keyword.cloud_notm}}.
 {:shortdesc}

 You can collect and monitor system and application logs.